ErgodicEntropy/Fluctuation-Dissipation-Algorithm/README.md

 ### Algorithm components:
 1. Depth: the cost of the current (best) solution → tabu tenure, memory structure and aspiration criteria
-2. Mobility: the ability to rapidly move to different areas of the search space (whilst keeping the cost low);
+2. Mobility: the ability to rapidly move to different areas of the search space (whilst keeping the cost low) (Continuous Optimization problems only)
 3. Coverage: how systematically the search covers the search space, the maximum distance between any unexplored assignment and all visited assignments.

 ### Exploration-Exploitation paradigm: